 Symptoms of general anxiety can often be eased through the use of mindfulness techniques.
 As someone who has been challenged with anxiety at times, since a young teen, I wanted to share my experience of using these techniques.
-If you you’d like to be introduced to this concept and find out ways to try it out for yourself, then keep reading…
+If you’d like to be introduced to this concept and discover ways to try it out for yourself, then keep reading…

 What is “Mindfulness?“

 I describe mindfulness as the act of being present and aware through gentle observation.
 It’s about slowing down to fully appreciate the moment you find yourself in.